-“It’s not just about reaching out to every Tom, Dick or Harry though.
-No no. It’s about reaching out to the right people and the right time and achieve what you need inline with your business KPIs.
+“It’s not just about reaching out to every Tom, Dick, or Harry though.
+No no. It’s about reaching out to the right people at the right time and achieving what you need in line with your business KPIs.

 “Outreach is the perfect blend of the creative and the strategic, and it takes a specialist team to do it well.”

 Daisy Sawyer, Outreach Executive